|

 Buildings

-- David K. Bowden, The Execution of Isaac Hayne, (Lexington, SC: The Sandlapper Store, Inc., 1977).
+- David K. Bowden, The Execution of Isaac Hayne (Lexington, SC: The Sandlapper Store, Inc., 1977)

 - Isaac Hayne, Journal: register, ca. 1764-1781.
 Located at the South Carolina Historical Society in File 34-0560.
 (Several portions of these records have been published in the South Carolina Historical Magazine.)

-- Claude Henry Neuffer (editor), Names in South Carolina, 1943-1983 (Columbia, SC: The State Printing Company).
+- Claude Henry Neuffer, editor, Names in South Carolina, Volume I through 30 (Columbia, SC: The State Printing Company)

 Contact Information